Home

 Well, the elements on the right side show where money comes from.
 These are the sources of finance.
 Equity and liabilities are external sources of finance.
 Income is the business itself creating finance for more assets.

 The two items that increase on the left side show what has been invested in.
-One can invest in items that provide immediate benefits (expenses) or future benefits (assets).
+One can invest in items that provide immediate benefits only (expenses) or continuing benefits (assets).

-The telephone bill for January (for example) is an expense as the benefits for that month have been immediately consumed and there will be no more benefits arising from the January phone bill in future. (the telephone bill for February is a separate expense that will be paid later and that will provide benefits specifically for February.)
+The water bill for January (for example) is an expense as the benefits for that month have been immediately consumed and there will be no more benefits arising from the January water bill in future (the water bill for February is a separate expense that will be paid later and that will provide benefits specifically for February).

-In contrast to this, a delivery vehicle purchased in January is an asset as it will provide benefits for the business well beyond January.
+In contrast to this, a construction vehicle purchased in January is an asset as it will provide benefits for the business well beyond January.

 So we have an alternate view.